mikelezc/mikelezc/README.md

 # 👋 Hi there!
 I'm Miguel Lezcano

-🎯 **Aspiring Software Developer** with a strong creative and technical background.
+🎯 **Software Developer** with a strong creative and technical background.
 I recently completed the Common Core at [42 Madrid](https://42madrid.com/), an intensive peer-to-peer software engineering program focused on systems, networking, and backend development.

-🎵 Currently working as a **professional musician and educator**, I'm transitioning into tech with a passion for problem solving, clean code, and building reliable systems.

-🚀 I'm actively looking for **junior developer roles** where I can grow, contribute, and keep learning.
+Currently working as a Full-Stack Developer and AWS Cloud Architect, as well as a professional musician and educator (over 20 years of experience).

 ---